-- 1. Click Random FOV to select a field of view to work on. - 2.
-Adjust brightness/contrast using the control in the right panel. - 3.
+- 1. In the Image Selection pane, click Random FOV to select a field of view. - 2.
+On the right side of the screen, use the Adjust sliders to modify the brightness and contrast. - 3.
 Using the Labeling Tools, annotate only the structures of interest as Target.
 All unlabeled pixels will be assigned as Background. - 4.
 Click Correct. - 5.
 Repeat steps 3 and 4, if needed. - 6.
 When the segmentation of the image is satisfactory, the FOV or ROI can be added to the training set by clicking Add to Training Set in the Labeling Tools panel.